SHC-ASTRA/rover-Embedded-Lib/README.md

 ### Misc

-- `ASTRA.h` - manages the including of all library files
 - `AstraCAN.h/.cpp` - ASTRA's implementation of CAN communication with REV motors
 - `AstraSensors.h/.cpp` - functions for sensors
 - `AstraMisc.h/.cpp` - functions, consts, etc. useful to all ASTRA projects.